mbizzigotti/sp24-cse110-lab3/.github/ISSUE_TEMPLATE/design-problem.md

 ---

 **Describe the design problem**
-A clear and concise description of what the bug is.
+A clear and concise description of what the problem is.

 **To Reproduce**
 Steps to reproduce the behavior: